OutSystems/docs-support/src/enterprise/maintenance/multiple-db-catalogs-schemas.md

 * The ability to have different database transaction logging policies.

-## Usage Scenario
+## Usage scenario

 The following diagram depicts a typical scenario with three distinct databases: one for Intranet applications, one for Internet corporate applications, and the OutSystems database.

 The OutSystems database must always exist to store:

-* OutSystems Platform’s meta data.
+* OutSystems platform’s meta data.

 * System Components specific data.